mbikovitsky/website/content/blog/recall.md

 _Note_: it's quite easy to get lost in all the framework code in the sandbox, i.e. all the code that moves stuff around, massages memory to inject syscalls, etc. I know I was tempted to dive into all this while I was solving the challenge.
-However, our first priority here is to get our bearings - undersrand at a high level what the code does.
+However, our first priority here is to get our bearings - understand at a high level what the code does.
 We can always come back later if we think something warrants further investigation.